hjsblogger/parallel-testing-with-robot-framework/README.md

-Perform the following steps for running the Robot tests in paralle on the Selenium Grid:
+Perform the following steps for running the Robot tests in parallel on the Selenium Grid:

 ## Installation of Python packages

 1. Packages that need to be installed are present in *pyproject.toml* Execution is performed on the LambdaTest Selenium Grid.
-We are using Selenium 3.141.0 for the execution.
+We are using Selenium 4.9.0 for the execution.

-Install the Python packages by running the *poerty install* command on the terminal
+Install the Python packages by running the *poetry install* command on the terminal

 ```bash
 poetry install